-The Partnership for Medicaid is a nonpartisan, nationwide coalition of organizations representing physicians, health care providers, safety-net health plans, counties, and labor.
+The Partnership for Medicaid is a nonpartisan, nationwide coalition of organizations representing clinicians, health care providers, safety-net health plans, and counties.
 The goal of the coalition is to preserve and improve the Medicaid program.

 The Partnership for Medicaid seeks to raise awareness about the vital role played by the Medicaid program, which provides essential health care services to more than 75 million people.
 By working in a bipartisan manner with all levels of government and affected constituency groups, we seek to provide viable solutions to improving the quality and delivery of services, with the aim of constraining costs without undermining the program’s fundamental goals.